Christian fellowships of "the Remnants" movement

 Participants are Mormon dissidents and supra-denominational Christians.
-Its individual fellowships are autonomous and lack affiliation with or oversight from the Church of Jesus Christ of Latter-day Saints (LDS church).
+Its individual fellowships are autonomous and lack affiliation with or oversight from the LDS Church.

 Origins

-Denver Snuffer, Jr. released a series of books and online articles explaining his beliefs and interpretations of scripture.
-He had said his writings were intended to promote loyalty to the Church of Jesus Christ of Latter-day Saints and that he would not be instrumental in starting a new religion.
-Snuffer's writings provoked a response from LDS leaders who eventually excommunicated him for what they described as directly challenging key doctrines.
-In 2014, Snuffer said he received a revelation informing him that "the Lord terminated the priesthood authority" of LDS church leadership involved in his excommunication, such as the LDS First Presidency.
-Starting in 2013, grass-roots fellowships formed, inspired by Snuffer's teachings and thus in schism with mainstream Mormonism.
+Snuffer released a series of books and online articles explaining his beliefs and interpretations of scripture.
+He had said his writings were intended to promote loyalty to the LDS Church and that he would not be instrumental in starting a new religion.
+Snuffer's writings provoked a response from LDS Church leaders who eventually excommunicated him for what they described as directly challenging key doctrines.
+In 2014, Snuffer said he received a revelation informing him that "the Lord terminated the priesthood authority" of LDS Church leadership involved in his excommunication, such as the First Presidency.
+Starting in 2013, inspired by Snuffer's teachings, grass-roots fellowships began to form.
 On February 17–19, 2017, a proposed set of governing principles was presented to these fellowships by Jeff Savage.
 As of 2017, the movement included approximately 5,000 adherents worldwide.
-Since 2016, about forty fellowships are affiliated with the movement.
+As of 2024, at least fifty fellowships are affiliated with the movement, spanning throughout the United States, United Kingdom, Europe, Africa, and Japan.

-Adherents gather in conferences, beginning in 2016.
+Adherents began gathering in conferences beginning in 2016.
 At the 2017 conference, Snuffer-inspired teachings were canonized as holy scripture.
 This canon consists of a reworking of scripture from the mainstream LDS Church, such as the Book of Mormon, as well as Snuffer's expanded translation of the Book of John and several of Snuffer's revelations.
 The movement de-emphasizes hierarchy and organization, with some fellowships (for example, the movement's Minnesota fellowship) asserting they possess no leadership.
+At the October 2024 conference, adherents voted to accept a modern English version of the Book of Mormon, titled The Covenant of Christ, as scripture.

-The fellowships draw largely from members and former members of the LDS Church, leading LDS authorities to identify Snuffer and his teachings as a vehicle for leading people out of that church.
+The fellowships draw largely from members and former members of the LDS Church, leading LDS Church authorities to identify Snuffer and his teachings as a vehicle for leading people out of that church.
 In 2017, the website MormonLeaks published a PowerPoint presentation shown in 2015 to the LDS Quorum of the Twelve Apostles, in which Snuffer was identified as one of 17 "Issues and Ideas Leading People Away" from mainstream LDS doctrine.